PBC48/ECE-3400-Fall-2018/docs/lab2.md

     </font>
 </figure>

-We opted with using a high pass filter to remove any DC bias inherent in the output of the sensor.
-Then we added our own DC bias of 2.5V to put the steady state signal in the middle of the possible voltage range of the pins.
-This allows us to take in negative voltage since the negative voltage will be offset by the DC to above zero.
+We opted with using a high pass filter to remove any DC bias inherent in the output of the sensor because the DC bias is already high at around 4v.
+We then amplified the filtered signal by a factor of 20 which can be adjusted as needed.
+The amplification seems like a good amount based on the detection strength of the IR sensor.
+After we amplified the signal, we ran the output through a low pass filter that removes any high frequency noise and harmonics.
+This completes our bandpass filter.

 ### Testing
 For testing we started with unit tests by turning on the hat and holding it a certain distance from the phototransistor and check the output of the FFT printing to serial.
 We also implemented a blinking LED that would increase blinking rate as the IR gets closer to the phototransistor.
 The frequency of the blink rates tell us how close the hat is to the IR sensor.
 This tells us that the sensor is working as intended.

+We also reedited the FFT library's codes to record FFT values in a single FFT cycle for better side by side comparison.
+Here are the results:

+We divided the tests as such:
+-off: IR hat turned off
+-far: IR hat 1.5 intersections away from sensor
+-mid: IR hat 0.5 intersections away from sensor
+-close: IR hat right next to sensor

 <figure>
     <img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/lab02/IRnoOpAmp.PNG" width="800"/>